bona-019/cadastroSistemaConexao/README.md

 # cadastroSistemaConexao
 Script to register employess on external system.

-The script reads an Excel file with all the information needed and automatic fill up the form in the website.
+The script reads an Excel file with all the information needed and automatic fill up the form in the website using Selenium.
+The website sometimes requires a captcha before login in so the script connect to a Chrome instance running on a specific port.

 # Libraries
 - Pandas: used to read/write the Excel file;